Camperina/WebDev/README.md

 # WebDev

-This is a link to the homepage created in my Web Development class.
-From my homepage, you can click any of the links to see the actual pages I created in the class.
+The address to the homepage created in my Web Development class is http://mcs.athens.edu/~mcamp2/.
+From my homepage, you can access all of the webpages I created in class.